-Many of us are stressed, tired, would love to lose a few pounds, but it seems to be more than that.
+Many of us are stressed, tired and would love to lose a few pounds, but it seems to be more than that.
 They have been to their doctor, had blood tests, but they all come back “normal”, so what is going on.
-Hormones affect our brain, heart, bones and muscles and are an essential part of every cell in our body.
-Hormones also help to regulate metabolism and appetite, heart rate, sleep cycles, and affects our mood and stress levels.
+Hormones affect our brain, heart, bones, and muscles and are an essential part of every cell in our body.
+Hormones also help to regulate metabolism and appetite, heart rate, sleep cycles, and affect our mood and stress levels.
 So you can imagine how you feel when all this is out of balance.
 You can have so many symptoms but still manage to function on a daily basis.
 An imbalance occurs when there is too much or too little of a hormone.

-Your hormones include adrenaline, insulin, cortisol & thyroid hormones, along with progesterone, oestrogen and testosterone.
+Your hormones include adrenaline, insulin, cortisol & thyroid hormones, along with progesterone, estrogen, and testosterone.
 With all of these raging around our bodies is it any wonder we feel imbalanced?
 It is normal for your levels to shift and change at different times of your life like pregnancy or menopause.
 But if you’re experiencing any of the below symptoms it might be because you’re suffering from hormone imbalance.

 Signs or symptoms of a hormone imbalance

 Some of the signs and symptoms of hormonal imbalance can be anything from: